Object of the game and sequence of play

 - Ghost: You can play the first card of each round face-down.

-- Cheyenne: You can take the Purse he losts when punching a Bandit.
+- Cheyenne: You can take the Purse they lost when punching a Bandit.

-- Django: You can make him move one Car in the direction of fire when you shoot a Bandit.
+- Django: You can make them move one Car in the direction of fire when you shoot a Bandit.

 - Belle: You cannot be the target of a Fire or Punch if there is another Bandit who can be targeted.

-- Tuco: You can shoot a Bandit who is on the roof of the same Car as you are.
+- Tuco: You can shoot a Bandit, either up or down through the roof, of the same Car you are in.